MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

-# Which one is better - opacity, rgba() or something else?
-To blur the background element
+# Which one is better - opacity, rgba(), or something else?
+To blur the background-element

-Maybe you had a lot of hard times like I had, trying to blur the background element without affecting its internal elements such as, child elements, text, etc.
+Maybe you had a lot of hard times like I had, trying to blur the background element without affecting its inner contents such as child elements, text, borders, etc.

-Or maybe you didn't have any experience like that at all.
-If so, as the first thought, you may think, "oh! it won't be a big deal"? and, you may suggest to use `opacity` to do the job.
+In my case, as the first thought, I turned to the `opacity` to do the job.

-And the next moment, you might be wondering, okay if the `opacity` does the job then what does the *alpha* value of the `rgba()` do?
+And the next moment, I got a weird result and thought about another option.

+Which was `rgba()` and, it worked for me.

+But, it's not the problem.
+If the alpha value of `rgba()` can do the job, why do we need the `opacity` in any way?

 It seems there are some questions to be solved, right?

 So let's dig into the details.

 We have a blue color inner element and orange color background element like below.
-$ screenshot: withot blur $
+$ screenshot: without blur $

-And, we want the background element to be blured like below.
+And, we want the background element to be blurred, like below.

 $ screenshot: with blur $